hrntsm/UnityGH/README.md

 * UDPMesh.cs file is the part of UDPreceiver in Unity.
 * GHMesh.cs file makes mesh in Unity from the data which Unity received from grasshopper.
 * Grasshopper send to Unity with vertex coordinates as Comma Separated Value and generate mesh on Unity based on the information.
+* Please refer to the blog which I made for the details.
+[Myblog Page](https://rgkr-memo.blogspot.com/2019/04/MethodToSendSurfaceToUnityUsingUDP.html).(Only Japanese)

 ## Reference